pinguinosod/loading-bear/README.md

 ## Example

-You should see the basic example from the official repo [here](https://github.com/pinguinosod/loading-bear/blob/master/examples/basic.html).
+You should see the examples from the official repo [here](https://github.com/pinguinosod/loading-bear/tree/master/examples).

 ## Usage